glennhenry/cs-notes/docs/deep-learning/06-computer-vision/01-cnn/cnn.md

 #### Dropout

-**Dropout** is a data augmentation techinique to reduce overfitting in CNN by deactivating some neuron in the layer of CNN.
-Dropout works by discarding some random color in an image.
-The idea of dropout is, we human, still able to recognize corrupted image like below.
+**Dropout** is a data augmentation techinique to reduce overfitting in neural network by deactivating some neuron in the layer.
+Dropout can be thought as discarding some random color in an image.
+The idea of dropout is, we human, still able to recognize corrupted image.
 Computer should also know how to recognize these.

 ![Dropout deactivting neurons](./dropout.png)
 Source : https://www.researchgate.net/figure/9-An-illustration-of-the-dropout-mechanism-within-the-proposed-CNN-a-Shows-a_fig23_317277576